bither/bither-doc/faq-English.md

 ####9.bitherwallet mobile terminal and PC terminal which is safer?

-Use cold wallets are safe, but according to the logic, the better the mobile side, destruction sandbox can destroy data security, from a security point of view: the smart phone operating system (running + cross-application sandbox can not access the data) High in general desktop systems.
+Use cold wallets are safe, but according to the logic, the better the mobile teminal, destruction sandbox can destroy data security, from a security point of view: the smart phone operating system (running + cross-application sandbox can not access the data) High in general desktop systems.

 Smart phone operating system> Computer Operating System> Browser

-####10.private key QR Code（decryption）and private key  Text What is the difference?
+####10.private key QR Code（decryption）and private key Text,What is the difference?

-One is QR Code display for easy scanning, one can directly copy down the order after use.
+private key QR Code is the style of QR Code,you can scan. you can copy private key text，It is convenient to use later.

-####11.If I use the phone to do a cold wallet, and now I want to upgrade than version wallet too.
-So how do I do the most efficient?
+####11.If I use the phone to do a cold wallet, and now I want to upgrade the bither's version  So how do I do the most efficient?
 Even the wifi upgrade is possible, but even on wifi also dangerous, right?

 You can put on your hot wallet an upgraded apk, on a cold wallet phones and use Bluetooth to, because Bluetooth is one of the transmission, but also just the transmission of what, in general, is still relatively safe.

 ####12.Suppose I use bither stored coins, suddenly one day, bither was deleted, I did not back up the private key, it is not meant to throw a coin?

 You uninstall the default ratio too will private data is unloaded, if you take the initiative to uninstall them all, but not backed up the private key, so money can be considered lost (maybe even disk recovery?)

 If you really do so, which software the currency had lost it!

 ####13.How hot wallet switch to cold wallet?
 What precautions do?

-If you first install bither, and does not generate private keys at the same time, you can in the Settings -> Switch to cold wallet switch.
+If you first install bither, and does not generate private keys at the same time, you can in the Settings -> Switch to cold wallet

-If you first install than too and, in the case of no network, it can be directly set up for the cold wallet.
+If you first install bither，and in the absence of a network of state,it can be directly set up for the cold wallet.
 *kindly reminder*：

   1.hotwallet Upon switching to coldwallet, the operation can not return, coldwallet can not be switched to hotwallet.